Slashee-the-Cow/CustomSupportsReborn/README.md

 - Conical support is possible by defining an angle
 - Can limit the size of the bottom of the support in case of tapered support

+## FAQ
+- **Why do the settings change themselves when I change other settings?**
+This is to prevent invalid combinations of settings.
+Testing shows people often don't notice if I just give a subtle hint (like the background of a text box changing colour).

+## Known Issues
+- The combo box for selecting a particular model of support may show blank in older versions of Cura.
+Don't worry, it's still selecting and saving your choice.

 **New 2.4.0**

 - Possibility to define a max size for the base of the support